Board of Governors

 Board Meetings are held at 5:00pm on the following dates;

 Please contact Victoria Cumming, Executive Assistant to the CEO at email@example.com or 519-364-2340 ext.
-209 to receive the virtual access link for an upcoming Board Meeting.
+209 to RSVP to an upcoming meeting or receive the virtual access link.

 Meet Our Board Governors

-Tina Shier (Co-Vice Chair) is a retired health care professional with
+Tina Shier (Board Chair) is a retired health care professional with

 over 30 years of progressive management experience obtained in acute and